Unidata/netcdf-c/docs/nczarr.md

 As an aside, it should be the case that zipping a _file_ format directory tree will produce a file readable by the _zip_ storage format, and vice-versa.
+This may change depending on the outcome of current deliberations by the Zarr committee.

 By default, the XArray convention is supported for Zarr Version 2 and used for both NCZarr files and pure Zarr files.
-It is not needed for Version 3 and is ignored.
+It is not needed for Version 3, which has an equivalent array metadata key called "dimension_names"
 This means that every variable in the root group whose named dimensions are also in the root group will have an attribute called *\_ARRAY\_DIMENSIONS* that stores those dimension names.